A genuine test for hyperuniformity: A central limit theorem

 where $\overset{d}{\longrightarrow}$ denotes convergence in distribution.
 In the case $d=1$, Brillinger (see ~\cite[Theorem 4.2]{Brillinger72}) proved that this convergence holds under a suitable assumption on the so-called (reduced) {\em cumulant measures} of $\eta$.
-We shall extend Theorem 4.2 of \cite{Brillinger72} to general dimensions.
+We shall extend Theorem 4.2 of \cite{Brillinger72} to general dimensions, using similar methods.

-To state our result, we introduce some concepts from the theory of point processes (see, e.g.~\cite{DaleyVereJones}).
+To state our result, we introduce some concepts from the theory of point processes (see, e.g., \cite{DaleyVereJones}).
 For each integer $m$, the $m$-th {\em factorial moment measure} of $\eta$ is the measure on $(\R^d)^m$, defined by